 Mui Ne: The adrenaline epicentre of Vietnam!
 Learn more about things to do in Mui Ne here.

 Ho Chi Mihn City: An enormous city where traffic and people seemed to be synchronized.
 A complete mix of the modern with touches of the old!

 Phu Quoc Island: A beautiful, paradise island to find total relaxation and bliss in!
 See our post on how to visit Phu Quoc Island with kids.

 Tip: One of the best ways to see the country is by choosing an organized trip.
 You can check out some of the best Vietnam Tours here!

 Some typical things to expect in Vietnam

-As with most Asian countries it is important to bring your bargaining skills with you.
+As with most Asian countries, it is important to bring your bargaining skills with you.
 Bargaining is expected in the marketplace and smaller shops that are created for tourists.
 Also feel free to bargain when it comes to cyclo rides, and tour expeditions.

 Prepare yourself for some typically Asian crazy driving!
 There seems to be no road rules that are followed, people can come from all different directions and stopping at traffic lights seems to be a choice.
-Regardless, there seems to be some reasoning to the madness as the swarms of scooters and few select cars seem to be driving in a synchronised manner.
+Regardless, there seems to be some reasoning to the madness as the swarms of scooters and few select cars seem to be driving in a synchronized manner.